Moothon: Plot

 He suspects that Moothon left due to an affair with Aamina and tries to get her number.
 Moosa responds that the only Aamina he knows is a fish.
 However, he manages to get her number.
 One day, while getting bullied, his friends help him strike back.
-However, Mulla gets slapped by Moosa for this, and he leaves the island by taking a boat under the cover of darkness and proceeds to get hit by a large wave in the ocean, capsizing the boat.
+However, Mulla gets slapped by Moosa for this, and he leaves the island by taking a boat under the cover of darkness and is hit by a large wave in the ocean, capsizing the boat.
 He hallucinates a mermaid rescuing him, but in fact, he gets rescued by a ship.

-The ship authorities send him to a police station, and there is a communication barrier as he doesn't know Hindi.
-From there, he is sent to a govt-funded orphanage.
+The ship authorities send him to a police station, and there is a communication barrier as he does not know Hindi.
+From there, he is sent to a government-funded orphanage.
 He is hesitant in taking a bath together with the boys, and from there, he befriends Raju.
 The warden tries to molest him, but he manages to escape from him due to Raju's intervention.
-Raju tells about his mother Rosi and where he could find her.
-Mulla escapes from there in search of Raju's mother.
-Mulla finds Raju's mother to be a prostitute, who helps him.
+Raju tells about his mother, Rosy, and where he could find her.
+Mulla escapes from there in search of Rosy.
+Mulla finds her to be a prostitute, who helps him.
 She provides him shelter and introduces him to a tea seller, who gives him a livelihood selling tea.
 The neighborhood boys bully him and steal his money, which he had been saving for calling Aamina.

 While resting on the street after work, he gets kidnapped by Bhai, a local goon involved in child trafficking and drug dealing.
-He tries to escape, but is caught by the street boys working for bhai.
-Bhai plans on selling him, and Bhai's sidekick Salim sets up a deal.
-Bhai himself is from the islands and understands his language.
-Bhai orders him to deliver a package.
-However, on seeing a cop, he flees, dropping the package.
-However, smartphones drop out of the package.
-Mulla comes back to Bhai's haunt and tries to steal cash to take his phone.
+He tries to escape, but is caught by the street boys working for Bhai.
+Bhai plans on selling him, and Bhai's sidekick, Salim, sets up a deal.
+Bhai himself is from the islands and understands Malayalam.
+One day, Bhai orders him to deliver a package.
+However, on seeing a cop, he flees, dropping the package with smartphones dropping out.
+Mulla comes back to Bhai's base and tries to steal cash to take his phone.
 Seeing this, Bhai is enraged and slaps him.
-He reveals that he was trying to find his moothon Akbar and that he is, in fact his sister, Mulla.
-Bhai is shocked on hearing the revelation, and understands that Mulla is, in fact his sister, although Bhai does not reveal this to Mulla.
-Bhai warns Mulla to stay inside until he comes back.
-One of the boys from the street enters the house looking for Mulla while she was bathing and finds out that Mulla is, in fact, a girl.
+He reveals that he was trying to find his moothon Akbar and that he is, in fact, his younger sister, Mulla.
+Bhai is shocked on hearing the revelation, and understands that Mulla is, in fact his younger sister, although Bhai does not reveal this to her.
+Bhai warns her to stay inside until he comes back.
+One of the boys from the street enters the house looking for her, as while she was bathing, he found out that she is a girl.